 This digression in correctional thought continued throughout the 1700s and culminated with what is today a little-known detail in American penological history.
 The Old Newgate Prison, located in Connecticut, was the first official prison in the United States.
 The structure of this prison reflects the lack of concern for reforming offenders that was common during this era.
-Old actuality, served two purposes: It was a chartered copper mine, and from 1773 to 1827, it was used as a colonial prison.
+Old Newgate Prison was crude in design and, in actuality, served two purposes: It was a chartered copper mine, and from 1773 to 1827, it was used as a colonial prison.
 This prison housed inmates underground and was designed to punish the offenders while they were under hard labor.
-Due to the desire to strengthen security of the facility (successful escape attempts had been made), a brick-and-mortar structure was built around the entry to the mine that consisted of
+Due to the desire to strengthen security of the facility (successful escape attempts had been made), a brick-and-mortar structure was built around the entry to the mine that consisted of an exterior walled compound and observation/ guard towers.
+Thus, this facility truly was a prison, albeit a crude one.
+However, it was not built for correctional purposes; its purpose was solely punishment.